benny-png/Flexible-Requirements-python-LIBRARY/readme.md

 This tool generates a flexible `requirements.txt` file from an existing one, helping to resolve version conflicts and compatibility issues in Python projects.

+## Real-Life Use Cases

+Perfect for teams where each member uses different Python versions, operating systems, or hardware, this tool ensures that the `requirements.txt` file remains flexible and compatible across all environments, resolving version conflicts and platform-specific issues.

 ## Features

 - Checks package compatibility with PyPI without installing packages